Hendrik Doeff: The Phaeton incident

 After the French had annexed the Batavian Republic in 1806 and Napoleon I had begun to use its resources against Great Britain, Royal Navy ships started to capture Dutch merchant shipping.
 In 1808, HMS Phaeton, under the command of Captain Fleetwood Pellew, entered Nagasaki's harbour to ambush some Dutch trading ships that were expected to arrive shortly.

 The Phaeton entered the harbour on 14 October surreptitiously under a Dutch flag.
 As was the custom, Dutch representatives from Dejima rowed out to welcome the visiting ship, but as they approached, Phaeton lowered a tender to capture the Dutch representatives, while their Japanese escorts jumped into the sea and swam back to land.
-The Phaeton, holding the Dutch representatives hostage, demanded that supplies (water, food, fuel) be delivered to her in exchange for their return.
+The Phaeton, holding the Dutch representatives hostage, demanded supplies (water, food, fuel) be delivered to her in exchange for their return.
 Because the harbor cannon defenses were both old and poorly maintained, the meager Japanese forces in Nagasaki were seriously outgunned and unable to intervene.

 At the time, it was the Saga clan's turn to uphold the policy of sakoku in Nagasaki, but they had economized by stationing only 100 troops there, instead of the 1,000 men officially required for the station.
 The Nagasaki Magistrate, Matsudaira Genpei, immediately ordered troops from Kyūshū.
 The Japanese mobilized a force of 8,000 samurai and 40 ships to confront the Phaeton, but it would take them a few days to arrive.
 In the meantime, the Nagasaki Magistrate provided supplies to the British, and the Dutch representatives were released.

-The Phaeton left two days later on 17 October, before the arrival of Japanese reinforcements, and after the crew had learned that the Dutch trading ships would not be coming that year.
+The Phaeton left two days later on 17 October, before the arrival of Japanese reinforcements, and after the crew had learned the Dutch trading ships would not be coming that year.
 They also left a letter for Doeff.
 The Nagasaki Magistrate, Matsudaira, took responsibility by committing suicide by seppuku.
-Following Phaetons visit, the Bakufu reinforced coastal defenses and promulgated a law prohibiting foreigners coming ashore, on pain of death (1825-1842, Muninen-uchikowashi-rei).
+Following Phaetons visit, the Bakufu reinforced coastal defenses and promulgated a law prohibiting foreigners coming ashore, on penalty of death (1825–1842, Muninen-uchikowashi-rei).
 The Bakufu also requested that official interpreters learn English and Russian, departing from their prior focus on Dutch studies.
 In 1814, the Dutch interpreter Motoki Shozaemon produced the first English-Japanese dictionary (6,000 words).